its-philipp/afga_adaptive_finance_governance_agent/IMPLEMENTATION_COMPLETE.md

 ### All MVP Criteria Met

-✅ 3 LangGraph agents with A2A/MCP
+✅ 3 LangGraph agents with A2A protocol
 ✅ Transaction processing (approve/reject/HITL)
 ✅ Adaptive memory operational
 ✅ KPIs calculated and visualized